-Goods and services that are deemed to be necessities will usually have a low PED (less than 1), whereas luxury products will have a relatively higher PED.
-Consumers usually have less choice when it comes to the purchase of a necessity, because, by definition, they require it for their survival.
-If the price of bread increased, for example, the quantity demanded would decrease, but by a smaller percentage than the increase in price, as bread is a staple (and perhaps a necessary food item) for most households.
-Similarly, if a person is a diabetic, they are unlikely to decrease their consumption of insulin if the price increases.
-Therefore, both products would have a low PED.
+Goods and services that are deemed to be necessities will usually have a low PED (less than 1), whereas luxury products will have a higher PED.
+Consumers usually have less choice when it comes to the purchase of a necessity, because, by definition, it is linked to survival.
+If the price of bread increased, for example, the quantity demanded would decrease, but by a smaller percentage than the increase in price, as bread is a staple (and perhaps a necessary food Study tip

 Although a low PED will result in a less-thanproportional decrease in the quantity demanded of a product when the price rises, it is important to remember that there will still be some decrease in demand, unless the product has a perfectly inelastic PED.
-Try to avoid, therefore, making statements such as 'even if the price increases, people will still buy the same amount' - as this is rarely true.
+Students should avoid making statements such as 'even if the price increases, people will still buy the same amount' - as this is rarely true.
 The law of demand still applies meaning that when price increases, some members of the public will no longer be able to afford the relevant good or service (or they will be enticed by a relatively cheaper substitute).
-Addiction can also turn a seemingly discretionary item into a good with a low price elasticity of demand.
-When a person is addicted to a product they may continue to buy and consume it in large quantities even if the price increases.